jestjs/jest/docs/Troubleshooting.md

 ### Caching Issues

-The preprocessor script was changed or babel was updated and the changes aren't being recognized by Jest?
+The transform script was changed or babel was updated and the changes aren't being recognized by Jest?

 Retry with `--no-cache`.

 Explanation: Jest caches transformed module files to speed up test execution.
-If you are using your own custom preprocessor, consider adding a `getCacheKey` function to it: [getCacheKey in Relay](https://github.com/facebook/relay/blob/master/scripts/jest/preprocessor.js#L63-L67).
+If you are using your own custom transformer, consider adding a `getCacheKey` function to it: [getCacheKey in Relay](https://github.com/facebook/relay/blob/master/scripts/jest/preprocessor.js#L63-L67).

 ### Unresolved Promises